2022 Edition — Health Care Costs 101

 - Public health spending, including $112 billion for vaccine development, testing, stockpiles, and grants to states and $1.5 billion to the Centers for Disease Control and Prevention for testing surveillance and viral sequencing.2

-This quick reference guide is available for download below, and the full report will be available later this year.
+This quick reference guide and the full report are available for download below.
 These materials are part of CHCF’s California Health Care Almanac, an online clearinghouse for key data and analyses describing the state’s health care landscape.
 See our entire collection of current and past editions of Health Care Costs 101.

 - Micah Hartman et al., “National Health Care Spending in 2020: Growth Driven by Federal Spending in Response to the COVID-19 Pandemic,” Health Affairs 41, no. 1 (Jan.
 2022): 13–25.